Five stages of grief: Stages of grief

 Kübler-Ross identified additional stages of emotional response beyond the five widely recognized stages of grief, illustrated in a full-page graphic on page 251 of the 50th anniversary edition of On Death and Dying.
 Alongside the well-known stages of denial, anger, bargaining, depression, and acceptance, Kübler-Ross detailed other "stages" such as shock, partial denial, preparatory grief (also known as anticipatory grief), hope, and decathexis, which refers to the process of withdrawing emotional investment from external objects or relationships.
 She also acknowledged other emotional responses including guilt, anxiety, and numbness.

 In Questions and Answers on Death and Dying, Kübler-Ross answered questions after the publication of her first book, On Death and Dying.
 She emphasized that no patient should be directly told that they are dying and that practitioners should try to wait until the patient asks about death to discuss it.
 In her book, she also proposes that practitioners listen to the patient first and foremost, and that the patient's right to self-determination should still be practiced.

 In a posthumously published book co-authored with David Kessler, Kübler-Ross expanded the model to address a wide range of personal losses, recognizing that it might be more about change than solely about grief.
-This broader framework, more commonly known as the Kübler-Ross Change Curve, encompasses various forms of loss, including the death of a loved one, job or income loss, major rejection, relationship breakups or divorce, drug addiction, the onset of illness or infertility, and even minor setbacks like losing insurance coverage.
+This broader framework encompasses various forms of loss, including the death of a loved one, job or income loss, major rejection, relationship breakups or divorce, drug addiction, the onset of illness or infertility, and even minor setbacks like losing insurance coverage.
 Kessler has also proposed "Meaning" as a sixth stage of grief.
 Other authors have also explored and expanded upon stage theories, such as Claire Bidwell Smith in her book Anxiety: The Missing Stage of Grief, which addresses additional aspects of emotional response and adjustment beyond Kübler-Ross's original framework.

 In 2020, during the COVID-19 pandemic, Kessler applied the five stages to responses to the virus, saying: "It's not a map but it provides some scaffolding for this unknown world."

-"There's denial, which we saw a lot of early on: This virus won't affect us.
+There's denial, which we saw a lot of early on: This virus won't affect us.
 There's anger: You're making me stay home and taking away my activities.
 There's bargaining: Okay, if I social distance for two weeks everything will be better, right?
 There's sadness: I don't know when this will end.
 And finally there's acceptance.
 This is happening; I have to figure out how to proceed.

 Acceptance, as you might imagine, is where the power lies.
 We find control in acceptance.
 I can wash my hands.
 I can keep a safe distance.
-I can learn how to work virtually."
+I can learn how to work virtually.